-I have a late 95 oldsmoble supreme ls that will run great cold. when the temp gets to normal it will cut off every time, it also will shudder when u take off in a right turn . myself as well as 7 other ase sertified mechanics are completely dumb f
+I have a late 95 Oldsmobile cutlass supreme ls that will run great cold.
+When the temp gets to normal it will cut off every time, it also will shudder when u take off in a right turn.
+Myself as well as 7 other ASE certified mechanics are completely dumb founded.

 Start at checking the fuel pressure if its within specs-fuel pump could be failing